mducle/eniius/README.md

 ## Aims

-Propert analysis of inelastic neutron scattering (INS) data requires taking the instrument resolution function into account [[1]](https://ethos.bl.uk/OrderDetails.do?uin=uk.bl.ethos.239595), and this in turn requires particular information about the neutron spectrometer
+Proper analysis of inelastic neutron scattering (INS) data requires taking the instrument resolution function into account [[1]](https://ethos.bl.uk/OrderDetails.do?uin=uk.bl.ethos.239595), and this in turn requires particular information about the neutron spectrometer